 There is a common misconception that is propagated by inexperienced roofers that you can save both time and money by installing a standing seam roof right over your old asphalt shingles roof. – Wrong! – While this method may work with other types of metal roofing system, it is actually not recommended to install standing seam panels over asphalt shingles.
 In fact, you may run into some problems down the line if you don’t tear off your old roof.
 One issue you may run into and want to avoid is known as the so-called “telegraphing effect“.
 This happens when you install standing seam over asphalt shingles, the shingles can punch horizontal lines in the standing seam metal panels. – This is neither aesthetically pleasing, nor beneficial in terms of longevity of the metal panels.

-Another issue is that since most roofing contractors and homeowners want to spend as little as possible, hence they usually choose to install a steel standing seam roof (Galvalume or G-90 galvanized steel).
+Another issue is that many contractors and homeowners want to spend as little as possible, hence they usually choose to install steel-based standing seam roof (Galvalume or G-90 galvanized steel).
 The problem with steel is that it can rust, and if you put a steel standing seam roof over asphalt shingles that are covered with stone granules, the expansion and contraction of the metal will rub the underside of the panels against the stones on the shingles.
 As a result, sooner or later, rust spots will start popping up all over your roof.
 You can easily avoid all of these problems by tearing off your old asphalt shingles roof.
 Also make sure that there are no nails sticking out from the roof deck.
 Once the tear-off is complete, ask your contractor to repair and replace all rotten wood.
 There is no good reason to install a brand new, lifetime metal roof over an old, rotted decking.

 Different types of Standing Seam: